galaxyproject/training-material/topics/chip-seq/tutorials/formation_of_super-structures_on_xi/tutorial.md

 ## Generation of input-normalized coverage files

-To extract only the information induced by the immunoprecipitation, we normalize for each patient the coverage file for the sample that underwent immunoprecipitation by the coverage file for the input sample.
+To extract only the information induced by the immunoprecipitation, we normalize the coverage file for the sample that underwent immunoprecipitation by the coverage file for the input sample.
 Here we use the tool **bamCompare** {% icon tool %} which compare 2 BAM files while caring for sequencing depth normalization.

 > ### {% icon hands_on %} Hands-on: Generation of input-normalized coverage files
 >